hirosystems/docs/docs/platform/overview.md

 ## Introduction

-The [Hiro Platform](https://platform.hiro.so/) is a cloud-based "sandbox" environment that enables you create, build and deploy a contract in less than 5 minutes.
-The Hiro platform already contains the tools and resources you need to create smart contracts.
+The [Hiro Platform](https://platform.hiro.so/) is a cloud-based development environment that enables you to create, build and deploy a Clarity smart contract in less than 5 minutes.
+The Hiro platform already contains the developer tools and resources to develop smart contracts.

 ## Hiro Platform design and architecture